-You might also have blood drawn to look for herpes simplex virus antibodies in your system.
-A blood test can also determine whether you have HSV-1 or HSV-2.
+Though testing a culture from an infected site is the preferred and most accurate diagnostic method, your doctor may also have blood drawn to look for herpes simplex virus antibodies in your system.
+A blood test can determine whether you have HSV-1 or HSV-2.

 Neither condition can be cured, but treatments are available.

 Shingles is treated with both antiviral prescription medications that can speed up your healing and with medications that can help with your pain.
-Your exact treatment plan will depend on how severe your case is, your overall health, and the medications you already take.
+Your exact treatment plan will depend on:

 Antiviral options include: